Insect bites and stings

 To relieve itching, take the following steps:

-• a cool bath or shower may help to soothe the itching — gently pat yourself dry with a clean towel, but do not rub or use the towel to scratch yourself
+- A cool bath or shower may help soothe itching — Gently pat yourself dry with a clean towel, but do not rub or use the towel to scratch yourself.

-• speak to a pharmacist or your doctor for further advice on treatments that may help, such as calamine lotion, gels or sprays containing aluminium sulphate, a mild corticosteroid cream or antihistamine medicines
+- Speak to a pharmacist or your doctor for further advice on treatments that may help, such as calamine lotion, gels or sprays containing aluminium sulphate, a mild corticosteroid cream or antihistamine medicines and avoid perfumed skin care products.

 What is anaphylaxis?

-Occasionally some people have a severe allergic reaction to being bitten or stung by an insect.
+Rarely, some people experience a severe allergic reaction to being bitten or stung by an insect.

 In cases of severe allergic reaction, the whole body can react within minutes to the bite or sting which can lead to anaphylaxis.
 Anaphylaxis is very serious and can be fatal.